6. Sedimentation

 Figure 93 – Lagoa Comprida, Serra da Estrela, Portugal.

-The most basic of these sediments are those deposited on steeply inclined valleys caused by ravinement, (fig. 58), where the resulting sediments are a consequence of flash floods.
-That is, they are characterised by high energy environments, but with short periods of action.
-Naturally they show very poor sorting as well as roundness, and they tend to occur within relatively long confined channels with very steep sides, for which I present the following examples:
+The most basic of these sediments are those deposited on steeply inclined valleys caused by ravinement, where the resulting sediments are a consequence of flash floods, caused by heavy rains, hence the name Pluvial.
+This environment is characterised by high energy, but with short periods of action.
+Since these material are transported along very short distances, they show very poor sorting, packing, as well as roundness, and, they tend to occur within relatively long confined channels with very steep sides, for which I present the following examples:

-• Figure 94 shows the present day infilling of a ravine, with a very unsorted assemblage of predominately small clasts.
+• Figure 94 shows a present day infilling of a ravine, with a very unsorted assemblage of predominately small clasts.

 Figure 94 – Present day infill of a ravine (view approximately 2 m high) (Barberton Mountain Land, South Africa).